PREREQUISITE FOR

 Don’t quantify only labor and part cost and then allocate (average) all

-other cost (overhead) over all products, good or bad.
+other costs (overhead) over all products, good or bad.
 Instead

 quantify total cost.